evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 *ONE:* The `variables` and `tags` fields are *not* overwritten by later values.
-Instead, when a later axis value adds new tags or variables, those values are *merged* into the previous defintions.
+Instead, when a later axis value adds new tags or variables, those values are *merged* into the previous definition.
 If axis 1 defines tag "windows" and axis 2 defines tag "64-bit", the resulting variant would have both "windows" and "64-bit" as tags.